 Hope’s social workers are your advocates.
 Because there are many things that impact a patient’s life, our social workers get to know patients from many aspects and convey information to the care team.
 Social workers offer many interventions for hospice patients and their families including providing counsel, support, and advice about terminal conditions; facilitating communication within the family; helping with MediCal, Medicare, Social Security, IHSS, and Disability applications; assisting with completion of advance healthcare directives, power of attorney, and other legal considerations; referring families to appropriate agencies for in-home help, financial aid, and miscellaneous needs; and coordinating arrangements after death.

-Hope’s spiritual care counselors seek to discover where you find connection to yourself and the world around you.
+Hope’s spiritual care counselors, also called chaplains, seek to discover where a patient finds connection and value.
 We support you in strengthening those connections, as well as healing any losses that may be impacting you.
 The hospice experience is an opportunity to heal and deepen relationships, forgive one another, and say thank you before saying good-bye.
 Hope Hospice spiritual care services are based on unconditional acceptance of and respect for your religious beliefs and practices, whether you are agnostic, humanist, atheist, devoutly religious, or somewhere in between.
-Our spiritual care counselors know that at times the best medicine is an open heart, a listening ear, a warm hand to hold, or a shoulder to cry on.
+Our spiritual care counselors know that, at times, the best medicine is an open heart, a listening ear, a warm hand to hold, or a shoulder to cry on.
 We may provide rituals, a beautiful song, a prayer, or a blessing.
 We can assist with planning and officiating funerals and memorials or connect you with community clergy from your own faith tradition when desired.

 Hope’s volunteers support our hospice families by providing family caregiver relief, visiting with patients, offering alternative therapies such as canine comfort, holding vigil at the bedside, and other activities at the patient’s home – wherever home may be.

-Hope Hospice provides 13 months of complimentary grief support to adults and youth age 5 and older.
-Your experience is unique, and we provide emotional support.
-In the year after your loss, we will help you find meaning and learn how to carry on without your loved one.
+Hope provides complimentary grief support to adults, teens, and children.
+We will help you process your loss and learn how to move forward without your loved one.
 Grief support is provided by grief counselors who listen to you, seek to understand how grief is affecting you, help you identify the right support, and help you find meaning in your loss.

 Hope Hospice serves patients throughout the Tri-Valley and neighboring cities of the San Francisco East Bay Area.
-Click the map to expand it for a larger view.
+Click here to view a map.